 Pruning and Training Your Plants

 During the vegetative stage of cannabis, the growth of the plants is expressed in all its splendor.
-It can last between 3 and 16 weeks, however, indoor cannabis gardeners only usually give the plants between 4 and 5 weeks of growth to grow more.
+It can last between 3 and 16 weeks, however, indoor cannabis gardeners usually give the plants between 4 and 5 weeks of growth to optimize them.
+For more details on cultivating specific strains quickly, check out our guide on how to grow Star Killer Fast Version.

 Transplants can be removed when the seedlings are barely between 2 and 3 weeks old.
 If you want to do a longer crop you can take an average of 8-10 weeks for the vegetative stage and carry out the transplant in week 4 or 5.